makerspet/makerspet.github.io/_posts/2023-09-24-loki-pet-robot.md

 I'm designing Loki
 - to be easily scalable to different sizes, including 250mm.
 - to be modular - similar to Snoopy, but simplified
-  - the side body will be segmented and modular, unlike Snoopy's. so you can add body sensors - including ultrasonic, optical proximity, collision, touch, laser pointer, optical distance - without reprinting the entire Loki's body.
+  - the side body will be segmented and modular, unlike Snoopy's, so you can add body sensors - including ultrasonic, optical proximity, collision, touch, laser pointer, optical distance - without reprinting the entire Loki's body.
 I would also venture a guess that - for now -